-The Council has under the Constitution established a Members Code of Conduct Committee and a Members Code of Conduct which has recently been revised in accordance with the new national framework under the Localism Act.
+The Council has under the Constitution established a Members Code of Conduct Committee and a Members Code of Conduct was revised in accordance with the new national framework.

 Review of effectiveness

 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of effectiveness is informed by the work of the managers within the authority who have responsibility for the development and maintenance of the governance environment, the Head of Audit Services' annual report, and also by comments made by the external auditor and other review agencies and inspectorates.